hblasins/uwSim/README.md

 ```

 ### 2. RenderToolbox4
-The RenderToolbox code is contained in three github repositories: RenderToolbox4, mexximp and mPbrt, you will need to clone all of them.
+The RenderToolbox code is contained in three github repositories: `RenderToolbox4`, `mexximp` and `mPbrt`, you will need to clone all of them.
 ```
 >> git clone https://github.com/RenderToolbox/RenderToolbox4.git
 >> git clone https://github.com/RenderToolbox/mexximp.git
 >> git clone https://github.com/RenderToolbox/mPbrt.git
 ```
 We have found that the [official installation instructions](https://github.com/RenderToolbox/RenderToolbox4) may not always work.
-This toolbox requires a few dependencies
+Since this toolbox requires a few dependencies, we also describe the required steps below.

 #### 2.2 OpenEXR
-This library allows us to read high dynamic range, multispectral images.
+Install this library to read high dynamic range, multispectral images.
 ```
 MacOS:
 >> berw install openexr